richardanaya/yokai/README.md

 ### Material lighting model

 Every object has PBR material, emmision, size, height, and transparency that all effect the flow of light.

+## Double wide symbols and color variation

+Every entity in the game is represented by a double wide character to make use of unicode symbols and allow more lively variation of entities.